Assisted Living for Veterans: Aid & Attendance

 You can apply for Veterans Pension benefits online or download, print, and complete the VA Form 21P-527EZ, “Application for Pension”.
 Once the paperwork is completed and the required documents are collected, you can mail your application to your local Pension Management Center.

-If you prefer to collect or submit forms in person. you can visit your local regional benefit office.
-To find your local regional benefit office, use the VA Facility Locator.
+If you prefer to collect or submit forms in person, you can visit your local regional benefit office.

 Navigating the financial needs of veterans who need assisted living care is always a stressful endeavor for loved ones.
 Thankfully, these benefits can help alleviate the financial burden that comes along with costly long-term care.